Scaffold-Stark/speedrunstark/README.md

 yarn start
 ```

-📱 Open http://localhost:3000 to see the app.
+📱 Open <http://localhost:3000> to see the app.

 > 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
-If you haven't made any contract changes, you can run `yarn deploy --reset` for a completely fresh deploy.

 ---

 ## Checkpoint 1: 🏵Your Token 💵